The Polish topology of the isometry group of the infinite dimensional hyperbolic space

 Let us recall that the strong operator topology on $\GL(\mathcal{H})$ (the set of all bounded invertible operators on $\mathcal{H}$) is given by the family of pseudo-metrics $(g,h)\mapsto ||g(x)-h(x)||$ where $x$ varies in $\mathcal{H}$.

-\begin{prop} The Polish topology coincides with the strong operator topology coming from the embedding $\Isom(H)\leq \GL(\mathcal{H})$. \end{prop}
+\begin{prop} The Polish topology coincides with the strong operator topology coming from the embedding $\Isom(\H)\leq \GL(\mathcal{H})$. \end{prop}

 \begin{proof} Let us embed $\H$ as $\{x\in \mathcal{H},\ Q(x)=1,\ x_0>0\}$.
 The hyperbolic metric and the Hilbert metric give rise to the same topology on $\H$.
 Thus, the Polish topology is weaker than the strong operator topology.
-The converse holds because, $\H$ is total in $\mathcal{H}$ and there is a bound on the operator norm. \end{proof}
+The converse holds because, $\H$ is total in $\mathcal{H}$ and any converging sequence for the Polish topology is actually bounded for the operator norm. \end{proof}

 It is proved in \cite[Theorem 3.14]{duchesne2019representations} that the group $\Isom(\H)$ is topologically simple but not abstractly simple.